Luther Head: Early life

-College
+College career

 Freshman year

 As a freshman at the University of Illinois, Head saw limited playing time.
 Coach Bill Self had a veteran team which included Brian Cook and Frankie Williams, so he had little need to play a freshman.
 His playing time increased as the season progressed and he started 13 games, including 11 of the last 12.
 Head averaged 4.5 points in 16.6 minutes per game for the season while shooting 51 percent from the field (63-of-124).
 His first season showed Head's individual talent for shooting and defense as he was second on the team with 34 steals.
 He showed his potential to become an eventual offensive force when he scored a season-high 19 points in an NCAA Tournament first-round win over San Diego State, hitting 8-of-11 shots, including three three-pointers.
 In that same game, he tallied four assists and three steals against the Aztecs.
 His season-high for assists was six against Kansas in the regional semifinal game which proved that he could perform on the national stage against even the best teams in the nation.